transcom/mymove-docs/docs/backend/guides/tget/index.md

 The current implmentation is based from a sample file that had been parsed to retrieve all the unique TAC values.
 A new table in the database was made called `transportation_accounting_codes` and a secure migration was done to put all those unique values into the database.

 In the MilMove app, when a user enters a value in to the TAC field, a call gets made to our backend to check if the input shows up in the database.
+If the TAC value is invalid, the user is notified, but still allowed to proceed.

 In the future, an SFTP connection would potentially be made to retrieve the updated file.